MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/detect-enable-and-disable-smbv1-v2-v3.md

 > [WMI filters](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc947846(v=ws.10)) can also be set to exclude unsupported operating systems or selected exclusions, such as Windows XP.

 > [!IMPORTANT]
-> Be careful when you make these changes on domain controllers on which legacy Windows XP or older Linux and third-party systems (that do not support SMBv2 or SMBv3) require access to SYSVOL or other file shares where SMB v1 is being disabled.
+> Be careful when you make these changes on domain controllers on which legacy Windows XP or older Linux and third-party systems (that don't support SMBv2 or SMBv3) require access to SYSVOL or other file shares where SMB v1 is being disabled.

 ## Disable SMBv1 Client with Group Policy